 ABOUT

-Lily Ichthyology was founded by one dedicated college student with the support of like-minded enthusiasts with a desire to preserve the beauty of the world around us.
+Lily Ichthyology was founded by one dedicated and passionate fish conservationist with the support of like-minded enthusiasts and a desire to preserve the beauty of the world around us.
 The freshwater conservation/research project has been in motion since 2018, and is continuing to grow in support and momentum.

 WHAT ARE WE DOING?